Ishaa11/weatherapp/README.md

 # weatherapp

-Its a weather predicting app that shows temperature i both celsius and farenhiet along with sunrise and sunset times
+Its a weather predicting app that shows temperature in both celsius and farenhiet along with sunrise and sunset times